thomas051083/psd-psw/_pswlf-2020/0a-occ.md

       <br>Learning Outcomes:
       <br>• Identify the pros and cons of the Citizens’ Panel approach, including how a deliberative engagement process can help us better work together with citizens to tackle certain issues
      <br>• Explain how to strike a balance between giving room for citizens to engage with policy issues and explore possible solutions, while ensuring that they consider all possible trade-offs and exercise rigour in their deliberations
-     <br>• Recognise the potential challenges that you might face in engaging citizens through a deliberative process, and ways to overcome them
+     <br>• Recognise the potential challenges that you might face in engaging citizens through a deliberative process, and the ways to overcome the challenges
       <br>
       <a href="http://www.csc.gov.sg">Click here to register.</a>
     </td>